SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 ![SharePoint Framework Yeoman generator with the default choices](../../../../images/custom-property-pane-control-yeoman.png)

 Once the scaffolding completes, open your project folder in your code editor.
-In this tutorial, you will use Visual Studio Code.
+This article uses Visual Studio Code in the steps and screenshots but you can use any editor you prefer.

 ![SharePoint Framework project open in Visual Studio Code](../../../../images/custom-property-pane-control-visual-studio-code.png)

 ## Define web part property for storing the selected list

-Web part in this example will show list items from the selected SharePoint list.
-Users will be able to select this list in the web part properties.
+The Web part you are building will show list items from the selected SharePoint list.
+Users will be able to select a list in the web part properties.
 To store the selected list create a new web part property named **list**.

 In the code editor open the **src/webparts/listItems/ListItemsWebPartManifest.json** file.
-Replace the default **description** property with a new property called `list`.
+Replace the default **description** property with a new property named `list`.

 ![Web part manifest with the 'list' web part property highlighted](../../../../images/custom-property-pane-control-list-property-web-part-manifest.png)